curiousyigit/Cookielize/README.md

 This generates a config file at config/cookielize.php.

 ## Usage
 This package is very easy to use.
-Once installed, when a user visits the "trigger" url(which by default is www.yourwebsite.com/languages/en, <--where en is the language code.) the application locale for them is set.
+Once installed, when a user visits the "trigger" url(which by default is www.yourwebsite.com/languages/en, <--where en is the language code.) the application locale for them is set if it is in the supported languages list.

 **A few examples:**
 https://www.yourwebsite.com/languages/ar <-- Sets the locale to arabic